Skip to content

 select count(*) from railways;

-Basic methods on geometries
+Basic queries on geometries

 In which coordinate system data are?

-from nuts
+from railways;

 Important